-- 1. Least hazardous to human health
+1. Least hazardous to human health

 - 2. Least disruptive of natural controls

 - 3. Least toxic to non-target organisms

 - 4. Most likely to be permanent

 - 5. Easiest to carry out safely and effectively

 - 6. Most cost-effective

 - 7. Most site-appropriate

-They will generate a pest management priority list to optimize a plan of corrective actions (see Appendix for a sample 'IPM Priorities' checklist as a resource for many preventative and corrective measures).

-All controls that are actually implemented should be documented in the log by the School IPM Coordinator/ Pest Management Professional (see Appendix for sample 'IPM Pest Activity Monitoring and Control Log').
+They will generate a pest management priority list to optimize a plan of corrective actions Appendix for a sample 'IPM Priorities' checklist as a resource for many preventative and correct ctive measures).
+[Insert responsible part(ies) with authority for task assignment ?nt]: will assign and contact the appropriate staff to carry out individual tasks on the checklist.
+All controls that are actually implemented should be documented in the log by the [insert School l IPM Coordinator/ Pest Management Professional/other]: (see Appendix for sample 'IPM Pest Activity Monitoring and Control Log').
+101 · · · · · · · · · · · · · · · · · · ·